NEVSTOP-LAB/LabVIEW-QuickDrops-Manager/README.md

 After some chane of Control/Function Pallette, you can manually update the pallette with this quickdrop.

+### Hide Controls/Show Controls

+Show/Hide selected FP Controls.

+### Copy Boolean Caption to Boolean Text

+Copy selected boolean's caption to boolean text.
+If the booleans have no caption, label Text will be used instead.

 ### Smart Open VI Location in Explorer Window